go-modules/modules/README.md

 ```
 This call binds 3 modules.
 Each module's provided fields are available for injection into any module.

+### Tags and ValueSetters
-The functional option *ValueSetters* can be used to map custom or third party tags to *ValueSetter*s.
+The functional option *ValueSetters* can be used to map tag keys (anything besides "provide" and "inject") to custom or
+third party *ValueSetter*s.
 ```go
 valueSetters := modules.ValueSetters(map[string]ValueSetter{
   "customTag": customTag.ValueSetter,